squito/cdh-spark.g8/README.md

-A giter8 template for getting setup with Spark in CDH.
+A giter8 template for getting setup with Apache Spark in CDH.

 Setup
 =====